Wang Renmei: After WWII and the founding of PRC

 After the Japanese surrender in 1945, Wang returned to Shanghai.
 However, due to strict government censorship and other unpopular policies by Chiang Kai-shek's Kuomintang government, she again left for Hong Kong.

-When Mao Zedong's Communists won the Chinese Civil War and established the People's Republic of China in 1949, Wang Renmei eagerly returned to Shanghai.
-The early policies of the Communist government were popular with the film industry, and many film veterans stayed in or returned to Shanghai.
+When Mao Zedong's Chinese Communist Party (CCP) won the Chinese Civil War and established the People's Republic of China in 1949, Wang Renmei eagerly returned to Shanghai.
+The early policies of the CCP government were popular with the film industry, and many film veterans stayed in or returned to Shanghai.
 However, the honeymoon proved short-lived, as China was soon thrown into chaos with Mao's many political campaigns.
 During an early campaign, Wang Renmei had a fallout with her friend Zhou Xuan, the famous singer who had been a fellow member of the Bright Moon Song and Dance Troupe.
 Zhou and Wang both began to suffer from mental breakdowns, and Zhou died in a mental asylum in 1957.